Longshan Jilin, China Travel Guide

 The city's growth has favored contemporary designs, with earlier periods of development reflected in older buildings.

-Small temples or shrines cater to the communities in the vicinity, offering a glimpse into local spiritual practices.
+Small temples or shrines cater to the communities in the area, providing a look into local spiritual practices.

 Monuments commemorate industrial or revolutionary history, relevant to the city's past.

-Liaoyuan's past as a coal mining city shaped its development.
-The Liaoyuan City Museum dedicates exhibits to this significant industrial heritage.
+Liaoyuan's past as a coal mining city influenced its development.
+The Liaoyuan The Museum of the city dedicates exhibits to this significant industrial heritage.

 While an urban district, Longshan offers accessible green spaces for relaxation and views.